Table of contents

 Consumers can apply different filters to compare companies listed in a particular category.
-This shows which companies are regularly reviewed and if those companies actively use Trustpilot to collect reviews or not.
+This shows which companies are regularly reviewed and if those companies actively use Trustpilot to ask for reviews or not.

 You can filter by:

 - The number of reviews the company received within a certain time period.

-- Trustpilot profile status – Collecting, Claimed, or Unclaimed.
+- Trustpilot profile status – 'Asking for reviews', 'Claimed', or 'Unclaimed'.